Pikalchemist/dinos/README.md

-# Dino
+# Dinos

-Dino is a simulation environment for active learning algorithms.
+Dinos is a simulation environment for active learning algorithms.

 # Getting started

 First of all, install the package either using pip:

-    pip install dino
+    pip install dinos

 Or from the git repository: